 - Safe Space Kit

 The Safe Space Kit is GLSEN’s Guide to Being an Ally to LGBT Students.
 The guide provides concrete strategies that help support LGBT students, educate about anti-LGBT bias and advocate for changes in schools.

 The ThinkB4YouSpeak campaign aims to raise awareness about the prevalence and consequences of anti-LGBT bias and behaviour in schools.
 Ultimately, the goal is to reduce and prevent the use of anti-LGBT language in an effort to create a more positive environment for LGBT teens.
 The campaign also aims to reach adults, including school personnel and parents.

 It’s Elementary models excellent teaching about family diversity, name-calling, stereotypes, community building and more.
-The accompanying 136-page It’s Elementary guide to community organizing, professional development, and K-8 curriculum is shares ideas and resources for using It’s Elementary to make change on many levels in the classroom, in schools of education, with school boards and within communities.
-A copy of the film is available in Federation’s library for loan.
+The accompanying 136-page It’s Elementary curriculum guide to community organizing, professional development, and K-8 curriculum is shares ideas and resources for using It’s Elementary to make change on many levels in the classroom, in schools of education, with school boards and within communities.
+The film and guide are available for loan from Federation’s library.

 GSA Network - USA

 GSA Network supports LGBTQ+ youth organizers across the USA to take action and create change at all levels, from school-based campaigns that impact individual school districts to national days of action that unite GSAs (Gender and Sexuality Alliances) for racial and gender justice.
 The Network has resources relating to the creating and operation of GSAs for both teachers and students.

 Stonewall – UK